What Is Osteopathy?

 What Can I Expect From My Osteopathy Treatment?

-Cronulla Osteopath Dr Dan Garner has a versatile approach to suit many types of patients and complaints.
+Cronulla Osteopath Dan Garner has a versatile approach to suit many types of patients and complaints.
 Most treatments consist of a combination of deep tissue massage, stretching, joint mobilisation or adjustments, and exercise prescription.

 Massaging and stretching before adjustment are the preferred approach as it makes the process easier and more comfortable.
 But if you don't like getting your joints 'cracked', that's not a problem.
 Your comfort comes first.
 Plus, there are techniques that can be used to alleviate your pain including trigger point therapy, targeted stretching and gentle joint mobilisation.